 2. Moderate When the submerged surfaces have a slight fuzzy or blanketed appearance.
-The that is hair-like or stringy in appearance.
-Circle the appropriate number.
+The thickness of the attached algae does not exceed 5mm.

-3. Abundant Submerged surfaces have a definite fuzzy or blanketed (covered with gelatinous
+3. Abundant Submerged surfaces have a definite fuzzy or blanketed (covered with gelatinous mat) appearance.
+The thickness of attached growth exceeds 5mm.